Innovation is at the heart of the Plymouth and South Devon Freeport, reflecting our strong and emerging high growth clusters in:

 - Plymouth Sound National Marine Park – the UK’s first National Marine Park

-- Spaceport Cornwall – one of the only 7 UK Space Ports capable of supporting small satellite launches.
+- Cornwall Space Cluster – which includes Spaceport Cornwall, one of only 7 UK Space Ports capable of supporting small satellite launches.

 As well as combining with Freeport tax, customs and innovation levers with the area’s state-of-the-art innovation assets, the Freeport will be proactively creating targeted support programmes to:

 - Stimulate innovation at Technology Readiness Levels (TRL) 5/6 and above (TRLs are an approach to assessing technologies and their readiness for on-site deployment)

 - Facilitate UK and overseas specialist component developers to develop new innovative solutions that genuinely address end-user needs and have a market demand

 - Allow components that need to be sourced outside of the UK to be integrated into products for onward sale both within the UK, and, export markets

 - Facilitate collaboration with other areas, both within the UK, and overseas to create ‘technology bridges’ for mutual advantage.

 Our participation in the Freeports Regulation Engagement Network (FREN) provides a route for early engagement between innovative businesses and regulators to ensure that evolving regulation and legislation embraces new technological development, without compromising safety and security.

 Our Innovation Board will bring together key innovation stakeholders who will oversee the Freeport innovation programme, help access innovation funding, and identify innovation gaps and opportunities.
 The SW is already one of the UK’s most established maritime hubs and as such impressive stakeholder relationships already exist.
 Members of the Freeport Innovation Board will include representatives from the knowledge base, business and the public sector.

 * expected outcome of the Plymouth and South Devon Freeport